-My OFFICE HOURS are Monday 3:0 - 4:00 pm, Tuesday 1:15 - 2:15 pm and Thursday 1:15 - 3:00 pm.
-I will likely be in other times; feel free to speak with me about appointments.
+My Office Hours are Tuesday 1:30-3:30 pm and Thursday 12:30-2:00 pm.
+I am in at other times; feel free to speak with me about appointments.
 If you "catch" me at my office, I will gladly discuss matters time permitting.
-I make every effort to respond to e-mails within 24 hours.
-Be sure to include a clear subject heading - "spam" is filtered.
+I make an effort to respond to e-mails within 24 hours.
+Be sure to include a clear subject heading.
 Phone mail messages face a longer "turn-around."
-Or, speak with me before or after class - I usually have time !!!
+Or, speak to me at class - I usually have a few minutes before or after !!!